mloeks/rtg/README.md

 * Manual steps to be carried out:
     * Backup PROD database
     * Prepare new tournament data (teams, games etc.) in a new command named "<tournament_abbrev>_create_tournament_data"
-    * Commit an push that new command
+    * Commit and push that new command
     * First locally, then on DEMO, then on PROD:
         * Run Django command "clear_tournament_data"
         * Run Django command "<tournament_abbrev>_create_tournament_data"